-A research team led by Professor Shigeki Hontsu from the Faculty of Biology-Oriented Science and Technology at Kinki University and a team from Osaka Dental University have developed ultra-thin, biocompatible films made from hydroxyapatite.
-Typically apatite ceramics resists bending, but the hydroxyapatite film successfully developed by Professor Hontsu’s team in 2007 is the first of its kind in the world.
-Due to its ultra-thinness and flexibility, it has the potential to be used for many applications in the fields of dentistry such as to prevent cavities and restore the surface of enamel.
-The research team and pharmaceutical firms are currently undertaking further research, working towards commercial applications of this development.
-Professor Hontsu and his research team have applied for a patent for its dental applications.
+A research team led by Professor Shigeki Hontsu from Kindai University’s Faculty of Biology-Oriented Science and Technology and a team from Osaka Dental University have succeeded in developing an ultra-thin, biocompatible film made from hydroxyapatite.
+Typically, apatite ceramics resist bending, but the hydroxyapatite film developed by Professor Hontsu’s team in 2007 is the first of its kind in the world.
+Due to its ultra-thinness and flexibility, this film has many potential applications in the field of dentistry, such as preventing cavities and restoring the surface enamel of teeth.
+Professor Hontsu and his research team have applied for a patent for the film’s dental applications.
+The team and pharmaceutical firms are currently undertaking further research, working on commercial applications for this development.